csdev/conch/README.md

-  -l, --list                             list matching commits -f, --format string                    format matching commits using a Go template -n, --count                            show the number of matching commits
+  -l, --list                             list matching commits -f, --format string                    format matching commits using a Go template -n, --count                            show the number of matching commits -i, --impact                           show the max impact of the commits (breaking/minor/patch/uncategorized) -b, --bump-version string              bump up the specified version number based on the changes in the range
 ```

 ### Revision Range